Definition of solvent purification

 Most common grades for reagents & solvents

-Organic solvents are widely used in many laboratory experiments in different purity grading.
-Below listed the most common grades.
+Organic solvents are widely used in many laboratory experiments with different purity grades.
+Below, I have listed the most common grades:

 - Guarantee Reagent, GR